GeekHunter-Brasil/hello-world/frontend-styleguide/README.md

 ### 👉 Avoid redundant names

-When naming variables, it's a common practice to overexmplain variables in their names.
+When naming variables, it's a common practice to overexplain variables in their names.

 Try to keep it simple and do not explain things that are already obvious from context or typing.